metabase/connection-pool/README.md

 ```

 Note that due to me making bad decisions that I haven't fixed yet you currently have to pull the DataSource out of the pool spec yourself.
 (I plan to fix this in the future)

+### Legal Stuff

+Copyright © 2019 [Metabase, Inc.](https://metabase.com/).
+This project is licensed under the Eclipse Public License,  same as Clojure.